PashaBorisyk/hipe-message-service/README.md

-# Partyfy push-notification and message service
+# Partyfy push-notifications and message service